Polycystic Kidney Disease Treatment Cost in India

 Certain tests can determine the size and number of kidney cysts you have and the amount of healthy kidney tissue you possess if you have polycystic kidney disease, including:

-Ultrasound: A transducer, which resembles a wand, is put on your body during an ultrasound.
+A transducer, which resembles a wand, is put on your body during an ultrasound.
 Similar to sonar, it produces sound waves that are reflected back to the transducer.
 The reflected sound waves are converted by a computer into pictures of your kidneys.

-CT scan: You are led into a large, doughnut-shaped machine that projects thin X-ray beams through your body as you are lying on a mobile table.
+You are led into a large, doughnut-shaped machine that projects thin X-ray beams through your body as you are lying on a mobile table.
 Your kidneys can be seen in cross-section by your doctor.

-MRI test: Magnetic fields and radio waves produce cross-sectional images of your kidneys as you are lying within a sizable cylinder.
+Magnetic fields and radio waves produce cross-sectional images of your kidneys as you are lying within a sizable cylinder.

 Additionally, a medical professional might advise genetic testing.
 The mutated genes that lead to PKD can be found through a blood or saliva test.

-What is the Treatment for Polycystic Kidney Disease?
+What Is the Treatment for Polycystic Kidney Disease?

 There is currently no treatment for PKD.
 But there is a huge amount of research going on.
 According to recent studies, cyst formation can be slowed down by drinking plain water all day long and avoiding beverages with caffeine.
 Research is also helping us understand the genetic basis of PKD.